Pages Navigation Menu

-I exercised a lot, similar to how I was exercising before, except I was probably less intensive when it came to cardiovascular exercises, I did a lot more press-ups, went boating, swimming and all of that.
+I exercised a lot, similar to how I was exercising before, except I was probably less intense when it came to cardiovascular exercises, I did a lot more press-ups, went boating, swimming and all of that.
 Just two days ago, I felt significant enough pain in my foot to be concerned about the welfare of my foot as I had damaged that area before; I fractured my leg previously.
-This was just two nights ago.
+This pain happened only about two nights ago.

-2 days ago, I went to a hospital to have my foot looked at after work, I had to miss an hour of work, but my health is more important so I decided to go and get it checked out.
+I went to hospital to have my foot looked at after work.
+I had to miss an hour of work, but my health is more important so I decided to go and get it checked out.

 As I was walking into the hospital as my mother had dropped me off by car, and I was feeling the same pains in my foot just walking normally.
 I felt there must have been something wrong, I could feel it and sense it.

 I can’t walk without feeling pain, I definitely can’t run and I kind of feel crippled.
 I have to drag my leg along as it is too painful to step on the ground normally.
-I really wish I could recover naturally, but that will never happen.
-I’ll probably fly back to England, however that would likely mean not seeing my girlfriend for a long time among other ‘issues’ which will occur.
-I have a few dilemmas which I have to solve.
-But fuck me, this wasn’t anything I’d have expected to have happened.
+The pain right now should subside, but I’ll be having an operation in Taiwan to correct some issues which should relieve the pain I’m experiencing.

 You can see more of my x-ray pictures at my new photography site: